-- Students must be currently enrolled for the spring 2020 semester at UHV.
+- Students must be currently enrolled at least 3 hours for the spring 2021 semester at UHV.

 - Students must be U.S. citizens or eligible noncitizens.
-UHV undocumented students and international students are not eligible.
+UHV undocumented students, DACA and international students are not eligible for CRRSAA funds.

 - Students must have a high school diploma, a GED or completed high school in an approved homeschool setting.
 UHV dual credit students are not eligible.

 - Male students must be registered with Selective Service.

 - Students must be meeting Satisfactory Academic Progress.

 - Students must not be in default on a federal education loan or owe a payment on a federal grant.

 - Students must have a valid social security number.